Notes for final year students

 If you wish to keep any of your files or folders, you should save them in a different location such as your own laptop, external hard drive or personal cloud storage account, before your graduation date.

-Your IT account will close completely 7 days after Congregation (if you are not congregating, you account will cease on your official University leave date).
+Your IT account will close completely 7 days after Congregation (Date to be confirmed) If you are not congregating, you account will cease on your official University leave date.
 This means you will no longer be able to use your Durham username and sign into your University account, your email address will close and you will lose all access to duo as well an any remaining access to files and folders stored in OneDrive.

 Society and other non-personal accounts

 If you are responsible for any society or other non-personal accounts, you must make arrangements for someone else to take over and be responsible for them.
-Failure to do so will result in the closure of the non-personal account in July.
-To transfer the responsibility of a non-personal or society account to a new person you will need to complete a Non-personal Registration request on the Self Service portal.
+Failure to do so will result in the closure of the non-personal account in July 2020.
+To transfer the responsibility of a non-personal or society account the new 'owner' of the account will need to complete a Non-personal Registration request on the Self Service portal.

 If you are responsible for any mailing lists and want to close or transfer ownership you will need to contact email@example.com with details of the changes.